 Make a scrappy bias binding from leftover fabric strips with this tutorial from Julie Herman of Jaybird Quilts.
 Julie also shares a great tutorial on how to bind curves by using plenty of clips, sewing pins and a walking foot on her sewing machine.
 Tip: Use a strip of blue painter’s tape to mark a 1/4” guide on your sewing machine to help guide you as you stitch on quilt binding.

 Do you prefer straight-grain or bias quilt binding on your quilts?
+Check out more on quilt binding here.

 Come back to the Craftsy blog tomorrow for eye catching machine quilt patterns you don't want to miss!